 As many as 40% of Americans live with chronic venous insufficiency (CVI).
 While CVI most commonly affects women and adults over 50, it can occur in anyone at any point in life.
 Obinna Nwobi, MD, of Vein Health Clinics, specializes in diagnosing and treating chronic venous insufficiency.
-With locations in Oviedo, Winter Haven, and Apopka, Florida, you have convenient options close by for getting started on CVI relief.
+With locations in Oviedo, Winter Haven, Apopka, Ocoee, Florida, you have convenient options close by for getting started on CVI relief.

 Chronic venous insufficiency means that your vein walls or the valves in your leg veins — or both — aren’t working correctly.
 That causes blood to remain in your leg veins, leading to pooling called “stasis.”

 Underlying conditions associated with CVI include tumors and clots, both of which further slow down blood flow and put added strain on your heart.